Benchmarking & Performance

 180 MB

-Key Insight: Sparse storage reduces memory by 10-1000x for typical networks.
+Key Insight: Sparse storage reduces memory by 10-1000x for typical moderately sparse networks (adjacency-like storage, unweighted).

 Comparison with Other Tools